-The Foundation is a not-for-profit organization that was established in 1975 to meet the changing educational requirements of the information profession and industry, and to address the long term educational efforts essential to support the industry and members of various IT-related professional organizations.
+The Foundation is a not-for-profit organization that was established in 1975 to meet the changing information technology educational requirements and to address the long term educational efforts essential to support information technology.

 The Foundation for IT Education, as an independent body representing practitioners, educators and researchers, seeks to provide leadership in identifying educational opportunities that will advance the information systems profession.

 - To provide educational programs and services on information technology issues for professionals, educators, the computer industry, businesses, government, students, individuals considering entering the profession, and the general public.

 - To study and determine the areas of need for education and development in information technology for professionals, students, those considering entering the profession and the general public.

 - To develop and implement educational courses, materials, and information on information technology issues facing the industry and the general public.

 - To encourage the development and adoption of technical and managerial information technology standards and preferred practices.

 - To develop and implement self-evaluation programs for information technology personnel.

 - To develop and implement educational programs concerning the evaluation of hardware, software and managerial systems.

 - To assist educational institutions and educators in the development of effective business information technology curricula.